karldlima/kitos-garden/README.md

 ### Git

 We use conventional commits.
-For more information you can check out the [https://www.conventionalcommits.org/en/v1.0.0/](Conventional Commit Homepage).
+For more information you can check out the [Conventional Commit Homepage](https://www.conventionalcommits.org/en/v1.0.0/).

 ### ESLint and Type Checking